-I remember when I just started to think about my first investments, I struggled with choosing the ‘right’ investment approach.
+When I just started thinking about my first investments, I struggled with choosing the ‘right’ investment approach.
 It took me quite a while to understand what was going on (dozens of books and articles, hundreds of hours of videos and years of practice ).
 I am a slow learner.
-I hope that what I wrote below would help all investors who are just starting on their journey.
+I hope that what I wrote below will help investors who are at the start of their journey.

-There are two ways to describe Value Investing and this is what causing the confusion.
+There are two ways to describe Value Investing, and this is what causes the confusion.

-Even richest businessmen, such as Jeff Bezos or Bill Gates, got to the top by making decisions on where to invest their time and capital based on fundamentals (future demand, competition, costs etc.).
+Even the wealthiest business people, such as Jeff Bezos or Bill Gates, got to the top by deciding where to invest their time and capital based on fundamentals (future demand, competition, costs etc.).
 They have not become wealthy by trading assets.

-Warren Buffett wrote a very good article in 1984, called ‘The Superinvestors of Graham-and-Dodsville’ (the link to the article is in My Library).
-Just in case you are still debating on what investment approach to use I recommend you read this article by Buffett.
+Warren Buffett wrote an excellent article in 1984, called ‘The Superinvestors of Graham-and-Dodsville’ (the link to the article is in My Library).
+If you are still debating what investment approach to use, I recommend reading this article by Buffett.

 What is the real challenge?

-But here comes the tricky part: How to establish the fair value of the business?
+But here comes the tricky part: How to establish the fair value of a business?

-Theoretically, a business is worth all the cashflows that it will generate in the future discounted to today.
-The idea of discounting is to reflect time value of money and alternative options.
-The alternative to investing in a business is putting money in a bank which in good old days would generate 3-5% interest income.
-You could use a higher discount rate for your investment into a business to reflect extra risks (e.g. 10%).
+Theoretically, a business is worth all the cash flows it will generate in the future, discounted to today.
+The idea of discounting is to reflect the time value of money and alternative options.
+The alternative to investing in a business is putting money in a bank which would generate 3-5% interest income in the good old days.
+You could use a higher discount rate for your investment into a business to reflect additional risks (e.g. 10%).
 So you become indifferent between having $100 in one year after investing in a business or having $90.9 cash today.
-Invested at 10% return, this $90.9 cash would turn into $100 in one year.
-In other words, cashflow that your investment would generate in one year is only worth $90.9 today.
-The further we go into the future, the less valuable cashflow becomes in present terms.
+Invested at a 10% return, this $90.9 cash would turn into $100 in one year.
+In other words, the cash flow that your investment would generate in one year is only worth $90.9 today.
+The farther the cash flow is in the future, the less valuable it becomes in present terms.

-For now, there is nothing to disagree with as is all quite theoretical.
+There is nothing to disagree with for now, as it is all quite theoretical.

-But how do you know what cashflow the business will earn in Year 2 or Year 10 and whether it will even remain in operation in the future.
-To complicate matters, what if the government raises taxes in the future which would reduce company’s income?
-Or, what if some of company’s products are sold abroad in foreign currency?
-How do you know that exchange rate would remain the same and if it changes, by how much then?
+But how do you know what cash flow the business will earn in Year 2 or Year 10 and whether it will even remain in operation in the future?
+To complicate matters, what if the government raises taxes in the future, which would reduce the company’s income?
+Or, what if some of the company’s products are sold abroad in foreign currency?
+How do you know that the exchange rate would remain the same, and if it changes, by how much then?

-I think this is where the disagreement begins.
-A narrow, more traditional Value Investing approach would put more emphasis on the current or historic performance and avoid making long-term projections.
-Investor using such approach would also look into current assets and liabilities.
-The logic is that if a company has historically earned $100 in annual profits (over the past 10 years, for example) and has invested back (spent on capex) the same amount as its depreciation charge in the P&L statement, generating the same $100 of free cashflow (FCF), then it is likely that this company would earn similar profits in the future, perhaps slightly higher if adjusted for inflation.
+This is where the disagreement begins.
+A narrow, more traditional Value Investing approach would emphasise the current or historical performance and avoid making long-term projections.
+An investor using such an approach would also look into current assets and liabilities.
+The logic is that if a company has historically earned $100 in annual profits (over the past ten years, for example) and has invested back (spent on CAPEX) the same amount as its depreciation charge in the P&L statement, generating the same $100 of free cash flow (FCF), then it is likely that this company would earn similar profits in the future, perhaps slightly higher if adjusted for inflation.

-He may even get more interested in the opportunity if the business earned just $50 in profits in the latest year, having earned $100 for 10 years prior to that as long as he is confident in this business.
+He may even get more interested in the opportunity if the business earned just $50 in profits in the latest year, having made $100 annually for ten years prior to that, as long as he is confident in this business.
 One idea that is often used by traditional value investors is Mean Reversal.
-Returns on capital, profit margins and other key ratios may deviate in the short-term but tend to go back to their historic averages in the long-term.
-If it costs $1,000 to build a new plant, but current industry conditions reduce profits to only $50 a year, no new plant would be built (as you would get only 5% return on your investment).
-Reduction in supply would rebalance the market and bring profits back to historical ($100) level.
+Returns on capital, profit margins and other key ratios may deviate in the short term but tend to go back to their historical averages in the long term.
+If it costs $1,000 to build a new plant, but current industry conditions reduce profits to only $50 a year, no new plant would be built (as you would get only a 5% return on your investment).
+Reduction in supply would rebalance the market and bring profits back to the historical ($100) level.

 Businesses that experience deterioration in their financial performance tend to be valued at a discount.
-Market would apply higher discount rate (lower earnings multiple) to reflect additional uncertainty and possible further decline in profitability (if recent trends are extrapolated).
+The market would apply a higher discount rate (lower earnings multiple) to reflect additional uncertainty and a possible further decline in profitability (if recent trends are extrapolated).

 So a business whose earnings dropped 50% may be valued at 7-8x, instead of 10x, or as low as $350 (7x PE multiple X $50 earnings; or $50 earnings capitalised at 14.2%).

-A usual short-cut is to rank companies by main valuation metrics such as PE, Dividend yield, P/B and pick companies with the lowest multiples.
+A usual shortcut is to rank companies by main valuation metrics such as PE, Dividend yield, and P/B and pick companies with the lowest multiples.
 For almost a century, companies that were ranked lower outperformed companies with higher multiples.
-Not every year, but over the medium to long-term.
+Not every year, but over the medium to long term.

-However, since the Great financial crisis of 2008 low PE stocks have underperformed more expensive stocks.
-Overall returns of low PE stocks were about 10% p.a. which is in line with historic market performance, but US market (measured by performance of S&P500) has delivered substantially better returns (c.
-15.5% including dividends from 1 Jan 2009).
+However, since the Great financial crisis of 2008, low PE stocks have underperformed more expensive stocks.
+Overall returns of low PE stocks were about 10% p.a. which is in line with historical market performance, but the US market (measured by the performance of S&P500) has delivered substantially better returns (c.
+15.5%, including dividends from 1 Jan 2009).

 Reasons behind recent underperformance of Value Investing (narrowly defined)

-There are at least 5 reasons why such method has underperformed the broader market.
-The good news is that 4 reasons are temporary.
+There are at least 5 reasons why such a method has underperformed the broader market.
+The good news is that four reasons are temporary.

-1. Interest rates - as rates dropped almost to zero (when I am writing this, 10-Year US Treasury yields are at 1.63%, German 10-year government bonds at negative -0.13%) the value of cashflow that would be earned far in the future became more valuable in today’s terms, while the value of near-term cashflow did not change as much.
-As a result, companies with potential to earn considerably more in 5-10 years became more valuable compared to more stable businesses.
-This is a temporary issue and with more signs of rising inflation, we could even be at an inflation point today (in late May 2021).
+1. Interest rates - as rates dropped almost to zero (when I am writing this, 10-Year US Treasury yields are at 1.63%, German 10-year government bonds at negative -0.13%), the value of cash flow that would be earned far in the future became more valuable in today’s terms, while the value of near-term cashflow did not change as much.
+As a result, companies with the potential to earn considerably more in 5-10 years became more valuable compared to more stable businesses.
+This is a temporary issue, and with more signs of rising inflation, we could even be at an inflation point today (in late May 2021).

-2. The rise of passive investing - technological revolution allowed to create low-cost funds (ETFs) that track the broader market as well as specific industry and regions allowing retail investors to participate in the stock market more actively.
+2. The rise of passive investing - a technological revolution led to the creation of low-cost funds (ETFs) that track the broader market as well as specific industries and regions, allowing retail investors to participate in the stock market more actively.
 As a result, ETFs have seen huge inflow at the expense of actively managed funds (where portfolio managers choose stocks based on fundamental indicators).
-ETFs make decisions on buying and selling not based on valuation of companies, but based on flow of money in and out of such funds, while individual stock selection is based on SIZE.
-So companies with rising market capitalisation attract more demand from passive funds which leads to additional growth.
-This is also a temporary factor as the market cannot be fully owned by passive funds.
-In fact, from late 2020 actively managed funds have started to see positive inflows (see chart below).
+ETFs make decisions on buying and selling not based on the valuation of companies, but based on the flow of money in and out of such funds, while individual stock selection is based on SIZE.
+So companies with rising market capitalisation attract more demand from passive funds, which leads to additional growth.
+This is also a temporary factor, as the market cannot be fully owned by passive funds.
+In fact, from late 2020, actively managed funds have started to see positive inflows (see chart below).